Inedo/inedo-docs/ProGet/advanced/repackaging.md

 There are some basic rules regarding packaging and software development that our industry tends to follow closely.
 1. Packages are immutable.
 Once published, a package file should never be modified.
 This means you can't "edit" a version number of a package because the version number is part of the metadata embedded in the file.
 2. Software should never be deployed to a production environment without being tested thoroughly.
 3. Rebuilding source code can produce different software.
-We talked about _dependency hell_ in chapter three, but it’s also possible that a different version of the compiler will treat source code differently.
+We talked about _dependency hell_ in chapter three, but itï¿½s also possible that a different version of the compiler will treat source code differently.
 4. A prerelease package should never be released.

 These are discussed at length in our book _Continuously Scale and Continuously Deliver with a Universal Package Manager_